White Christmas Martini

 That said, it can be done, and if you’re in the mood and spirit for it, you can certainly do it!

-Here’s how I would entertain with these dessert drinks:
+Here’s how I would entertain with these drinks:

-• Make a cocktail bar out of a bar cart.
-Print out the recipe and frame it (or laminate it) so guests can mix their own.
+- Make a cocktail bar out of a bar cart.
+Print out the recipe so that guests can know the amounts of each ingredient.
+Frame it (or laminate it).
 Set out the ingredients in carafes, as well as the garnishes.
 Set out a separate ice bucket, and let guests go to town.

 Frequently Asked Questions